Bangladesh's Amplified Coastal Storm Tide Hazard from Tropical Cyclones and Rising Sea Levels in a Warming Climate: Results

-In addition, there have been substantial changes to significant seasonal coastal flooding event frequencies, with a potentially many-fold increase in back-to-back flooding events during post-monsoon seasons.
-Specifically, Figure~\ref{fig:fig6} indicates the shifted seasonal frequency of coastal floods based on CMIP6 climate models.
-The combined impact of TC climatology change and SLR is causing an increase in the frequency of coastal floods that exceed a two-meter threshold.
+In contrast to severity, seasonal storm tide frequency changes are not unanimous across scenarios.
+While there are indications of a potentially many-fold increase in back-to-back flooding events during post-monsoon seasons under the SSP5-8.5 scenario, the frequency remains stable under the SSP2-4.5 and SSP3-7.0 scenarios.
+Figure~\ref{fig:fig7} illustrates the seasonal frequency shifts based on CMIP6 climate models for storm tides exceeding a 2 m threshold, which we attribute to the combined impact of TC climatology change and SLR.
 The most significant rise occurs during the post-monsoon season, particularly in October.
-The seasonal frequencies of coastal flooding during the three successive periods are 0.07 (CI: 0.06 to 0.08), 0.07 (CI: 0.06 to 0.08), and 0.03 (CI: 0.02 to 0.04), respectively, under the current climate.
-However, these frequencies change to 0.24 (CI: 0.05 to 0.50), 0.24 (CI: 0.06 to 0.38), and 0.10 (CI: 0.03 to 0.21) under the future climate, with a significantly higher increase ratio of 3.1, 3.5, and 2.9 compared to any other seasonal period.
+The seasonal frequencies of storm tide during the three successive periods (October 1, October 15, and November 1) are 0.06 (CI: 0.05 to 0.07), 0.05 (CI: 0.04 to 0.06), and 0.03 (CI: 0.02 to 0.04), respectively, under the current climate (Figure~\ref{fig:fig7} panel \textbf{A}).
+However, under SSP5-8.5 (Figure~\ref{fig:fig7} panel \textbf{D}), these frequencies change to 0.24 (CI: 0.05 to 0.64), 0.38 (CI: 0.07 to 0.54), and 0.09 (CI: 0.03 to 0.19), with a significantly higher increase in frequency ratio of 4.5, 4.7, and 4.1 compared to any other seasonal period (Figure~\ref{fig:fig7} panel \textbf{E}).
 More frequent events during each period will decrease the interval between occurrences, leading to a higher likelihood of back-to-back coastal flooding.